Real-time IoT Monitoring for Devices with Presence

 Step 2: Now we’ll bring the presence to life with JavaScript

-Here, we define a custom function for presence which basically uses the different actions of a presence event that could occur, such as join, timeout and leave.
+Here, we define a custom function for presence which basically uses the different actions of an online presence event that could occur, such as join, timeout and leave.

-You now have the online users, both in an array called ‘devices’ and also as list printed on a page.
+You now have the online user tracking, both in an array called ‘devices' and also as list printed on a page.

 This way, you can now be updated on the different devices joining and leaving your network in real time.